Analytical expressions for pulse profile of neutron stars in plasma environments: Analytical Approach

 We now show the pulse profiles obtained analytically using the approach developed here and compare them with the corresponding numerical result.
-For this, we will consider pulsars of a typical size with $R=6$, limit charge $Q=0.99$ and plasma densities with $\epsilon\leq0.5$, with two antipodal and identical caps of angular half-aperture $\theta_c=\pi/36$, in the angular configurations $(\chi,\xi)=(\pi/9,\pi/6)$, $(\pi/6,\pi/3)$, $(\pi/3,4\pi/9)$ and $(\pi/9,4\pi/9)$ corresponding (when $\epsilon=0$ and $Q=0$) to classes I, II, III and IV defined in \cite{Beloborodov_2002} (these and other new classes will be discussed in Sec. \ref{c2s7}).
-This was performed for the Schwarzschild, RN and GHS metric models on the four plasma distributions previously employed ($h=0,,2,3$ and the exponential profile).
-The results are shown in Tables \ref{fig:AA_PP_SH} to \ref{fig:AA_PP_GHS}.
+For this, we will consider pulsars of a typical size with $R/r_h=3$, charge $q^*=-(0.75M)^2$ and $\epsilon\leq0.5$, with two antipodal and identical caps of angular half-aperture $\theta_c=\pi/36$, in the angular configurations $(\chi,\xi)=(\pi/9,\pi/6)$, $(\pi/6,\pi/3)$, $(\pi/3,4\pi/9)$ and $(\pi/9,4\pi/9)$ corresponding (when $\epsilon=0$ and $q^*=0$) to classes I, II, III and IV defined in \cite{Beloborodov_2002} (these and other new classes will be discussed in Sec. \ref{c2s7}).
+This was performed for the Schwarzschild and RN-like metric models on the plasma distributions previously employed.
+The results are shown in Figs. \ref{fig:AA_PP_SH} and \ref{fig:AA_PP_RN}.

 We see that the analytically obtained pulse profile significantly approximates the numerical results for frequencies with $\epsilon\leq0.3$, reaching a high accuracy for $\epsilon=0.1$, while for frequency ratios higher than $0.3$ the approximation loses accuracy, although it is still qualitatively reasonable.
-This is to be expected given the conditions under which the approximation was performed, i.e. $\epsilon\ll 1$, so in this respect the results seem acceptable.

-We note that the approximation tends to underestimate the flux generated by a single cap, which corresponds to the peaks observed in Tables \ref{fig:AA_PP_SH} to \ref{fig:AA_PP_GHS} at $\Omega t =0$, $\pi$ and $2\pi$, or the profiles corresponding to $(\chi,\xi)=(\pi/9,\pi/6)$, in the top row of each table.
+We note that the approximation tends to overestimate the flux generated by a single cap, which corresponds to the peaks observed in Figures \ref{fig:AA_PP_SH} and \ref{fig:AA_PP_RN} at $\Omega t =0$, $\pi$ and $2\pi$, or the profiles corresponding to $(\chi,\xi)=(\pi/9,\pi/6)$, in the top row of each figure.